 What is dermatitis herpetiformis?

-Dermatitis herpetiformis (DH) is a rare but persistent immunobullous disease that has been linked to coeliac disease (American spelling celiac), a gluten-sensitive enteropathy.
+Dermatitis herpetiformis is a rare but persistent immunobullous disease that has been linked to coeliac disease (U.S English: celiac), a gluten-sensitive enteropathy.

 The name herpetiformis is derived from the tendency for blisters to appear in clusters, resembling herpes simplex.
-However, DH is not due to viral infection.
+However, dermatitis herpetiformis is not due to viral infection.

 Who gets dermatitis herpetiformis?

-- DH predominantly affects Caucasians aged 15–40 years, but may occur in those younger or older and in other races.
+- Dermatitis herpetiformis predominantly affects Caucasians aged 15–40 years but may occur in those younger or older and in other races.

 - There is a 2:1 male-to-female ratio.

 - More females under the age of 20 are affected than males.